 Optional Redemption...
-The District reserves the right to redeem, prior to maturity, in integral multiples of \$5,000, those Bonds maturing on and after September 1, 2027, in whole or from time to time in part, on September 1, 2026, or on any date thereafter, at a price of par plus accrued interest from the most recent interest payment date to the date fixed for redemption.
+The District reserves the right to redeem, prior to maturity, in integral multiples of \$5,000, those Bonds maturing on and after September 1, 2031, in whole or from time to time in part, on September 1, 2029, or on any date thereafter, at a price of par plus accrued interest from the most recent interest payment date to the date fixed for redemption.

 Mandatory Sinking Fund Redemption....
-In addition to being subject to optional redemption, as provided above, the Bonds maturing on September 1, 2028, September 1, 2031, September 1, 2034, September 1, 2036, September 1, 2039, September 1, 2042 and September 1, 2044 (the "Term Bonds") are subject to mandatory sinking fund redemption prior to maturity in the following amounts, on the following dates and at a price of par plus accrued interest to the redemption date from amounts required to be deposited in the Debt Service Fund:
+In addition to being subject to optional redemption, as provided above, the Bonds maturing on September 1, 2031, September 1, 2034, September 1, 2039, September 1, 2044, and September 1, 2047 (collectively, the "Term Bonds") are subject to mandatory sinking fund redemption prior to maturity in the following amounts, on the following dates and at a price of par plus accrued interest to the redemption date from amounts required to be deposited in the Debt Service Fund: